 Advanced Anatomy for the Voice Professional

 This course is aimed at voice practitioners who already have a working knowledge of anatomy and function but who wish to gain a deeper understanding in order to further their practice.
-The three day residential intensive is taught by three leading industry specialists and it includes an exciting opportunity to engage in one to one mentoring work with Dr Williams whilst working towards the completion of a portfolio relevant to your role.
+The three-day residential intensive is taught by leading industry-specialists and it includes an exciting opportunity to engage in one to one mentoring work with Dr Williams whilst working towards the completion of a portfolio relevant to your role.
 You can either attend the residential course as a standalone option or pursue full certification.

 What does Certification involve?

-Choose two from the following list, or devise your own title in consultation with Jenevora
+Choose one from the following list, or devise your own title in consultation with Jenevora Williams:

 In your summary, you will need to: